 Clearly, the deep tensions in Athenian life could only be partially resolved by such festivals as the Anthesteria.
 Dionysus inhabited the center of this paradox, representing the return of the repressed needs of women and slaves, return of the non-rational part of the self, and return of the ancient connection to the living unity of nature.

-The Anthesteria gave us both Carnival and Holy Week.
-Similarly, the Romans celebrated the Saturnalia around the winter solstice, and many historians suggest that from it Christianity evolved its Christmas traditions.
+The Anthesteria gradually transformed into both Carnival and Holy Week.
+Similarly, the Romans celebrated the winter Saturnalia, which clearly influenced Christmas traditions.

-Because America demands these Disneyfied versions of Carnival, where Death is scrubbed away (or projected, literally, with projectiles, onto targets throughout the Third World), our culture can only see both its potential and its misery among those people of color who must live – not temporarily – within the “inner cities” of our imagination.
+Because America demands or only receives Disneyfied versions of Carnival, where Death is scrubbed away (or projected, literally, with projectiles, onto targets throughout the Third World), we remain insulated from unvarnished reality.
+So we force it upon those people who must live – not temporarily – within the “inner cities” of our imagination.
 Even before Hurricane Katrina, New Orleans was known as the murder capital of America.
-For its African-American inhabitants, life there partook of the bittersweet totality of life, but it was and is no vacation.
+For its African American inhabitants, life there partook of the bittersweet totality of life, but it was and is no vacation.

 I write extensively about rituals of grief in Chapter Twelve.
-The Dagara people of Burkina Faso in East Africa are particularly known for having kept alive the tradition of lengthy and cathartic funerals.
-A friend of mine who has spent much time with them tells of a woman he met.
-Asked why she seems so happy, she responded, “…because I cry so often.”
+The Dagara people of Burkina Faso in East Africa are particularly known for having kept alive the tradition of lengthy and cathartic funerals (which survive in a different form in New Orleans).
+One American I know who has spent much time in that country recalls a woman he met there.
+Asked why she seemed so happy, she responded, “…because I cry so often.”

-Sociologist Nicholas Powers suggests that there are three types of Carnival:
+Sociologist Nicholas Powers suggests that there are three types of modern Carnival:

 — Status Quo: Living in hierarchy – the vacation in chaos is essentially a public ritual that by carefully containing transgression within time and place actually confirms the status of its participants.

 — Reactionary: Breaking the rules to re-assert old hierarchies.
-Think of Trump rallies and white supremacist events.
+Think of Trumpus rallies and white supremacist events.

-— Revolutionary: Since these events are often spontaneous and not sanctioned by the state, they have the potential of transforming and even abolishing the hierarchy.
+— Revolutionary: Such events, especially when they are spontaneous and not sanctioned by the state, have the potential of transforming and even abolishing the hierarchy.